Wunkolo/qreverse/README.md

 # AVX2

 The implementation can go even further to work with the even larger 256-bit registers that the `AVX/AVX2` extension provides and reverse *32 byte chunks* at a time.
 The implementation is very similar to the `SSSE3` one: load in *unaligned* data into a 256-bit register using the `__m256i` type.
 The issue with `AVX/AVX2` is that the `256-bit` register is actually two individual `128-bit` _lanes_ being operated in parallel as one larger `256-bit` register and overlaps in functionality with the `SSE` register almost as an additional layer of abstraction added upon `SSE`.
-Now here's where things get tricky, there is no `_mm256_shuffle_epi8` instruction that works like we think it would.
+Now here's where things get tricky, there is no `_mm256_shuffle_epi8` instruction that works like you'd think it would.
 Since it's just operating on two 128-bit lanes in parallel, `AVX/AVX2` instructions introduces a limitation in which some cross-lane arithmetic requires special cross-lane attention.
 Some instructions will accept 256-bit `AVX` registers but only actually operates upon 128-bit lanes.
 The trick here is that rather than trying to reverse a 256-bit register atomically in one go, instead reverse the bytes within the two 128-bit lanes, as if shuffling two 128-bit registers like in the `SSSE3` implementation, and then reverse the two 128-bit lanes themselves with whatever cross-lane arithmetic that _is_ available in `AVX/AVX2`.
 Note that `AVX2` requires the gcc compile flag `-mavx2`.

 [_mm256_shuffle_epi8](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX,AVX2&text=shuffle&expand=4726) is an `AVX2` instruction that shuffles the two 128-bit lanes of the 256-bit register much like the `SSSE3` intrinsic so this can be taken care of first.